sobjornstad/tzk/docs/builders.rst

 ===============

-If the existing builders don't cover something you're hoping to do to build a product, you can write your own directly within your config file.
+If the existing builders don't cover something you're hoping to do to build a product, you can write your own builder as a Python function directly within your config file.

 As an example, let's suppose that we want to publish our wiki to an S3 bucket fronted by CloudFront on Amazon Web Services.
-We can work with AWS using the ``aws`` CLI, if we've set that up on our computer.
+We can work with AWS using the ``aws`` CLI, if we've set that up on our computer
+(we could also use the ``boto3`` Python library, which is cleaner but slightly longer and requires us to muck around with ``pip``, so we'll do it through the CLI in this example).
-We first write a builder function in our ``tzk_config.py``, anywhere above the ``products`` dictionary:
+We first write a builder function decorated with :func:`builders.tzk_builder() <tzk_builder>` in our ``tzk_config.py``, anywhere above the ``products`` dictionary:

 .. code-block:: python

+    from pathlib import Path
     import subprocess

     @builders.tzk_builder
     def publish_to_aws(target_uri: str, cloudfront_distribution_id: str):
+        "Publish output to Amazon S3"
         source_folder = Path(builders.build_state['public_wiki_folder']) / "output"
         # Sync the output folder to S3, deleting any files that have been removed.
         subprocess.call(("aws", "s3", "sync", "--delete", source_folder, target_uri))